agalue/opennms-drift-aws/README.md

 ## Requirements

 * OpenNMS Horizon version 23 or newer is required.
+Currently, the RPMs from the `features/sentinel` branch are being used in order to test Sentinel.

 * Time synchronization is mandatory on every single device (including monitored devices).
 AWS guarrantees that, meaning the Minion and the Flow Exporters should also be synchronized prior start using this lab (either by using NTP or manual sync).